GregUtas/robust-services-core/README.md

 also discusses its tests, which exercise a considerable portion of the RSC software.
 There are also some other tests that are more tactical in nature:

-- Varoius scripts test the Safety Net capability of the `Thread` class.
+- Various scripts test the Safety Net capability of the `Thread` class.
 A dedicated [page](docs/RSC-Trap-Recovery.md) describes these tests and the current status of each one.